jlyons210/get-aws-service-endpoints/README.md

 # get-aws-service-endpoints
 Polls the AWS SSM API to retrieve endpoints for all or specified regions and services.

+Messages are printed to `stderr`, and the JSON to `stdout` so that JSON output can be piped.

 ## Examples

 ### All endpoints